vaseem-ml/onetouch/data/chitchat.md

 - it's a pity
 - i want more of you in my life!
 - the one that is better than you
-- you suck
-- bots are bad
-- i dont like bots
 - do you have a phone number?
 - where do you live?
 - how are akela's cats doing?
 - but I just told you that :(
 - Why don’t you answer?
 - But you're an english site :(
 - can you help me to build a bot

 ## intent:chitchat/Bye
 - goodbye